Part 3 - Professional Services

 - Physical examination

-- Review or relevant
+- Review of relevant laboratory data

 - Determination of physical status